GtkWidget is the base class all widgets in GTK derive from.

 - public unowned string? get_tooltip_text ()

-Gets the contents of the tooltip for this.
+Gets the contents of the tooltip for the widget.

 - public Align get_valign ()

-Gets the value of the
+Gets the vertical alignment of the widget.

 - public bool get_vexpand ()